Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Concluding remarks

+Secondly, the structure of differenced radix expansion sets for layered fractal imaginary squares significantly diverges from that observed in the three-dimensional case, posing challenges to developing a proof akin to Lemma \ref{lemmakl1}.
+The fractal produced by $\D_\OOO$ is an affine image of the one-dimensional Sierpinski gasket (\cite{Kenyon1997}), that is $\F^2(3, \D_\OOO')$ for

+as depicted in Figure \ref{fig:OneDim}(b).
+Kenyon studied the measure-theoretial properties of the projected images of this fractal and established the following: \begin{theorem}[\cite{Kenyon1997}] $\F^2(3, \D_\OOO')$ is projected to a set with positive Lebesgue measure if and only if the projection is done along a vector $(a, b)$ for coprime integers $a, b$ such that $a-b$ is a multiple of 3. \end{theorem} Through an affine transformation, this theorem can be restated for $\F^2(3, \D_\OOO)$ as follows. \begin{corollary} $\F^2(3, \D_\OOO)$ is projected to a set with positive Lebesgue measure if and only if the projection is done along a vector $(a, b)$ for coprime integers $a, b$ such that $a+b$ is not a multiple of 3. \end{corollary} The proof of the equivalence of these two statements is similar to that of the equivalence of Theorem~\ref{mainth1} and Theorem~\ref{mainlemma}.
+Kenyon proved Theorem \ref{th:onedim1} measure-theoretically through the notion of absolutely continuous invariant measures.
+Let us try to formulate a proof of Theorem \ref{th:onedim1} similar to that of Lemma \ref{lemmakl1}.
+The differenced digit set of $\D'_\OOO$ is

+Note that the fractal generated by $\Delta(\D'_\OOO)$ is the (affine-transformed) hexaflake fractal, which appeared also as the projectied image of $\HHH_\infty$ along $(1,1,1)$.
+The differenced radix expansion set $\E^2(3, \Delta(\D'_\OOO))$ is depicted in Figure \ref{fig:OneDim}.
+For a proof similar to Lemma \ref{lemmakl1}, we need to show the following: \begin{quote} {\textbf Claim.} For every pair of coprime integers $(a,b) \in \ZZ^2$ such that $a - b$ is not a multiple of 3, there exists $j \ne 0$ such that $(ja, jb) \in \E^2(3, \Delta(\D'_\OOO))$. \end{quote} Nevertheless, direct proof of this claim appears to be challenging.
+Specifically, a strategy analogous to that used in Lemma \ref{lemmakl1} may not be feasible, because of the numerous 'holes' that are present in $\E^2(3, \Delta(\D'_\OOO))_{3^m(3^n-1)}$.
+We would like to list the above claim as a corollary to Theorem \ref{th:onedim1}, because Theorem \ref{theorem:delta} can be generalized to projections of $n$-dimensional digit sets, and Theorem \ref{theorem:delta} claims an equivalence.

-As related works, Kenyon studied in \cite{Kenyon1997} line-projections of the one-dimensional Sierpinski gasket and characterized directions from which it is projected to sets with positive measures.
-It is interesting to know whether one can obtain his result also through the method presented in this paper.
-Hochman showed that Hausdorff dimensions of irrational projections of the one-dimensional Sierpinski gasket are zero in \cite{Hochman}, and Hausdorff dimension of projected images of fractals are surveyed in \cite{ProjectionBook1} and \cite{ProjectionBook2}.
-Hausdorff dimensions of the projected images of fractals studied in this paper are left open.
+Kenyon also explored measures and Hausdorff dimensions of projections of the one-dimensional Sierpinski gasket.
+Moreover, Hochman demonstrated in \cite{Hochman} that the Hausdorff dimensions of irrational projections of the one-dimensional Sierpinski gasket are zero.
+As outlined in \cite{ProjectionBook1} and \cite{ProjectionBook2}, the study of Hausdorff dimensions of projected images of fractals is considered an intriguing area of research.
+The investigation of Hausdorff dimensions of the projected images of fractal imaginary cubes remains an open field of inquiry.

+{\bf Acknowledgement. } The author would like to thank Takayuki Tokuhisa for illuminating discussions.
+This work was supported by JSPS KAKENHI Grant Number 15K00015, 23K28036, and 18H03203.